 Health Facility Delivery Incentive Program

-We aim to reduce such preventable deaths through our Health Facility Delivery Incentive Program (HFDIP) in Ampenkrom community, Ghana.
-In collaboration with pediatric residents from the University of California Los Angeles, GHEI staff and Community Health Workers designed this program with the intention of increasing the proportion of deliveries performed in health facilities by reducing the financial barriers preventing women from delivering their babies in clinics and hospitals.
+We aim to reduce such preventable deaths through our Health Facility Delivery Incentive Program (HFDIP) in the Ampenkrom community, Ghana.
+In collaboration with pediatric residents from the University of California Los Angeles, GHEI staff and Community Health Workers designed this program to increase the proportion of deliveries performed in health facilities by reducing the financial barriers preventing women from delivering their babies in clinics and hospitals.